bitweaver/phpgedview/readme.txt

 1. Upload the new 4.0 files to your server replacing the old files with the new files.
 Do not replace the config.php file or the index directory.
 2. Go to upgrade33-40.php in your browser.
-3. SQLite users will need to reimport their GEDCOM files.
+3. In order to create the data required for the new version, you will have to re-import your GEDCOM.
+Please see the section on UPDATING GEDCOMS below.
 4. You can now use your upgraded site.
 One change with this version splits user's full names into first and last name fields.
 If you have users who only entered a single name then their first and last name will be the